Helperbird/website/src/pages/help/how-to-use-speech-to-text-or-dictation-on-any-website.md

   OpenDyslexic
 twitterSocial: assets/images/graph/alt-highlighter.png
 facebookSocial: assets/images/graph/alt-highlighter.png
-featureTitle: Dictation
+featureTitle: Voice typing
 featureDescription:
-  How to change the color of the font of a website on Safrai, Chrome, Firefox or Edge.
+  Learn how to use Helperbird voice typing feature on any website.
 date: 2019-01-02
 tags: guideFeaturesMain
 url: /help/how-to-use-speech-to-text-or-dictation-on-any-website/
 ---

-# How to use speech to text or dictation on any website
+## How to use speech to text or dictation on any website

 - Open Helperbird on Chrome, Firefox or Edge
 - Scroll to the **Speech to text** card.